ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 ```

 This alternative does not introduce a new construct.
 It instead consists of a straightforward extension to an existing one:
 Allow separating multiple patterns in `\case` by commas.
+This makes it the
+least disruptive of the presented alternatives.

 A clause would only match if all of its patterns match their respective
 scrutinee.